“GAME.”

 NOTE: To ensure that nothing is given away, deduct one point from any team that has a member using a language other than English.
 Team members giving hints may write notes to each other in another language if need be, but they may not show those notes to the guesser.

-What I love about this game: It’s zero prep, AND the creativity adult ESL students sometimes implement to defend their word association is really entertaining!
+What I love about this game: It’s zero prep, AND the creativity adult ESL students sometimes use to defend their word association is really entertaining!

 Groupings: Whole Class